 In truth, Candid is not a fully remote system; they would more accurately be classed as a hybrid treatment.
 You start with an in-person visit or two, handle check-ins remotely (except if something goes wrong), then finish up with one more office visit.
 The only real drawbacks are the cost (the starting price is over $1,000 higher than most remote options) and finding a dentist.

 The way Invisalign is the originator of in-office clear aligners, SmileDirectClub is the company that launched the remote revolution.
 They’ve straightened over a million smiles since their launch, making them the most prolific provider on the market.
 They also have SmileShops where you can get in-person scans.
 Their biggest downside is spotty customer service.

-Clear aligners work similarly to braces in that they place force against the teeth to move them, though how they accomplish this is slightly different.
-Over the years, they’ve been proven effective in straightening smiles.
+Clear aligners work similarly to braces in that they place force against the teeth to move them, and athough they work slightly differently, they’ve straightened millions of smiles over the years.

 The key to getting good results is working with the right doctor or company and selecting an aligner system that is suited to your specific type and severity of misalignment.

 Should I get clear aligners from a general dentist or an orthodontist?

 This really depends on how severe your misalignment is.
 General dentists know how to resolve mild-to-moderate misalignments, but those that are more severe in nature require the specialized training of an orthodontist, and in some cases, a maxillofacial surgeon.
 It’s safe to speak with your dentist first, as they will refer you to another specialist if needed.

 How do at-home clear aligners compare to in-office ones?